subhendusantara/bittu/README.md

 # bittu
-tgis is mt first repository
+this is my first repository